wlillisdev/hangman/README.md

  - Special thanks to my mentor Miguel Martinez for his help and guidance in the development of my project.
 Special thanks to my tutor Kasia and our regular class meeting’s and members of the awesome slack community

    # Conclusion
-    - I would approach it with more of an emphasis on using classes.
     - If I had time, I would like to add a high scores table using the tutorial of love sandwiches as a base.
     - I would also learn to make more commits during the project built.
-    - Overall, I enjoyed python and I have shortlisted a number of other projects I would like to build after this course.
+    - Overall, I enjoyed python and I have shortlisted a number of other projects i came across when in the research phase for the project that I would like to build after this course.